 Referrals of concerns about recent and non-recent abuse should continue to be made directly via the designated persons’ network in football (club DSO), or directly to The FA’s safeguarding team via firstname.lastname@example.org and a safeguarding professional from the team will make contact.

-All Apprentices will become members of the Professional Footballers Association (PFA).
-The PFA provide all members with a 24/7 counselling telephone helpline.
+All apprentices will become members of The PFA, which provides all members with a 24/7 counselling telephone helpline.
 This ‘round-the-clock’ support is available to all members past and present.
 In addition, PFA members can access a nation-wide network of qualified counsellors.

-In partnership with Achievement in Mind (AIM) the PFA also provide an online Safety Net to support Academy players during their journey through the phases of development (U9 – U16).
-Players and parent/guardian/carer) are free to access this service 24/7.
+In partnership with Achievement in Mind (AIM) The PFA also provide an online Safety Net to support academy players during their journey through the phases of development (U9 – U16).
+Players and parents/guardians/carers) are free to access this service 24/7.